-State Final Host: The 2022-23 IHSA Girls State Final Badminton Tournament will be held at Dekalb High School in DeKalb, Illinois.
-Peter Goff is our State Final Manager.

-Play: Review the Terms and Conditions, Badminton Casebook, and the Code of Conduct section.
-Know the IHSA rules governing the state badminton tournament.

-Faculty Representatives Must be Present at all Times During the State Final: Schools are reminded that in accordance with IHSA By-Law 2.020, an accredited faculty representative must be present at all times during the State Final Tournament.
-The faculty representative (coach) is responsible to the principal/official representative for the conduct of the competitors and persons from their school during their participation or attendance at the State Final Tournament.

-School Packets: All School packets can be picked up at door #33 upon arrival.
+- The 2023-24 Illinois High School Association Girls State Final Badminton Tournament will be held at DeKalb High School in DeKalb, Illinois.
+Peter Goff is our State Final Manger. - Play: Review the Terms and Conditions, Badminton Casebook and the Code of Conduct section.
+Know the IHSA rules governing the state badminton tournament. - Faculty Representatives Must be Present at all Times During the State Final: Schools are reminded that in accordance with IHSA By-Law 2.020, an accredited faculty representative must be present at all times during the State Final Tournament.
+The faculty representative (coach) is responsible to the principal/official representative for the conduct of the competitors and persons from their school during their participation or attendance at the State Final Tournament. - School Packets: All school packets can be picked up at door #33 upon arrival.
 All athletes should be dropped off at and enter through door #33 on the west side of the school.
 Passes for coaches and participants will be issued in the school packets.

+II.
 Friday Information

-Coaches' Meeting: A coaches' meeting will be held virtually and sent to coaches on Wednesday, May 10, 2023.

-Opening Ceremony: Each school is requested to bring a school flag or banner to carry during the opening ceremony and for display at the tournament.

-Participant Passes: Passes need to be worn throughout the tournament by participants and coaches in order to assist the tournament management in their duties.

-Officials: Roving officials will observe the play for obvious repeated faults such as illegal services, foot-fault and line faults.

-State Final Admission: An admission fee of \$11.00 for Children, \$11.00 for High School Students, and \$11.00 for adults will be charged on Friday and on Saturday.
-Only competitors in the State Final Tournament on Friday and Saturday and their coaches will receive passes.

-Signs, Banners, and Mechanical Noisemakers: Please see Item IX-B & C of the Terms and Conditions.
-Signs placed in the competitive areas must not block the line of site of spectators or participants, which means, no signs on the rails.

-Filming/Videotaping: At the State Final Tournament, spectators will be permitted to film and videotape the competition provided: 1) the filming or videotaping does not take place on the competition floor and 2) does not interfere with spectator or competitor viewing of the matches

-Spectators: Please review with your fans, the proper etiquette for fans in the stands.
+- Coaches' Meeting: A coaches' meeting will be held virtually and sent to coaches on Wednesday, May 8th, 2024 - Opening Ceremony: Each school is requested to bring a school flag or banner to carry during the opening ceremony and for display at the tournament. - •Participant Passes: Passes need to be worn throughout the tournament by participants and coaches in order to assist the tournament management in their duties. - Officials: Roving officials will observe the play for obvious repeated faults such as illegal services, foot-fault and line faults. - State Final Admission: An admission fee of \$11.00 for Children, \$11.00 for High School Students, and \$11.00 for Adults will be charged on Friday and on Saturday.
+Only competitors in the State Final Tournament on Friday and Saturday and their coaches will receive passes. - Signs, Banners, and Mechanical Noisemakers: Please see Item IX-B & C of the Terms and Conditions.
+Signs placed in the competitive areas must not block the line of site of spectators or participants, which means, no signs on the rails. - Filming/Videotaping: At the State Final Tournament, spectators will be permitted to film and videotape the competition provided: 1) the filming or videotaping does not take place on the competition floor and 2) does not interfere with spectator or competitor viewing of the matches.
+In the Student Rec Center, all spectators / filming must take place on the floor level. - Spectators: Please review with your fans, the proper etiquette for fans in the stands.
 We would appreciate your help in reinforcing the no coaching rule.

+III.
 Saturday Information